Autodesk-Forge/forge-model-properties.powershell/README.md

 ### Additional Tests

 After you are familar with the query schema, you could test with more complex schemas.
-Some advanced examples are available at [](doc/examples/README.md).
+Some advanced examples are available at [Query Examples](doc/examples/README.md).

 ## Further Reading